Mutsuhiro Watanabe: World War II

 Watanabe served at POW camps in Omori, Naoetsu (present-day Jōetsu), Niigata, Mitsushima (present-day Hiraoka) and at a civilian POW camp in Yamakita.

 While in the military, Watanabe allegedly ordered one man who reported to him to be punched in the face every night for three weeks and practiced judo on an appendectomy patient.
 One of his prisoners was American track star and Olympian Louis Zamperini.
 Zamperini reported that Watanabe beat his prisoners often, causing them serious injuries.
-It is said Watanabe made one officer sit in a shack, wearing only a fundoshi undergarment, for four days in winter, and that he tied a 65-year-old prisoner to a tree for days.
+Watanabe made one officer sit in a shack, wearing only a fundoshi undergarment, for four days in winter, and that he tied a 65-year-old prisoner to a tree for days.
 According to Laura Hillenbrand's book, Watanabe had studied French, in which he was fluent, and had an interest in the French school of nihilist philosophy.

 Later life and death

 In 1945, General Douglas MacArthur included Watanabe as number 23 on his list of the 40 most wanted war criminals in Japan.

 However, Watanabe went into hiding and was never prosecuted when Washington suspended the arrest warrants of suspected war criminals after the San Francisco Peace Treaty went into effect on April 1, 1952.
 In 1956, the Japanese literary magazine Bungeishunjū published an interview with Watanabe, titled "I do not want to be judged by America."
 He later became an insurance salesman.

-Prior to the 1998 Winter Olympics in Nagano, the CBS News program 60 Minutes interviewed Watanabe at the Hotel Okura Tokyo as part of a feature on Louis Zamperini who, four days before his 81st birthday, was returning to carry the Olympic Flame torch through Naoetsu en route to Nagano, not far from the POW camp where he had been held.
+Prior to the 1998 Winter Olympics in Nagano, the CBS News program 60 Minutes interviewed Watanabe at the Hotel Okura Tokyo as part of a feature on Louis Zamperini who, aged 80, was returning to carry the Olympic Flame torch through Naoetsu en route to Nagano, not far from the POW camp where he had been held.
 In the interview, Watanabe acknowledged beating and kicking prisoners, but was unrepentant, saying, "I treated the prisoners strictly as enemies of Japan."
 Zamperini attempted to meet with Watanabe as he had with his other wartime captors, but Watanabe refused to see him.

 Watanabe died on 1 April 2003, at 85 years old.